How to deep clean your home after a household illness to help prevent re-infection.

 A few tips for the awful jobs that stink…

-- Sick should be cleaned up immediately – if the sick is on hard floor – then wipe it up with paper towels, then clean the area with bleach and hot water – or disinfectant if the surface isn’t suitable for using bleach on.
+- Sick should be cleaned up immediately, and you should wear rubber gloves.
+If the sick is on hard floor – then wipe it up with paper towels, then clean the area with bleach and hot water – or disinfectant if the surface isn’t suitable for using bleach on.
 If it’s the carpet…. here’s how to remove sick from carpets.

 - I remove any lingering sick smell from carpets by sprinkling on washing powder and leaving it over night then vacuuming it up the next day.
 You have to be sure the carpet is bone dry before you do this otherwise you’ll just get a white paste…